Emotive Game Wins

 First, to minimize the pressure of match play.
 Stress comes from being judged on results—something beyond direct control.
 Performance measures, however, are fully controllable and independent of level or outcome.
 You can perform excellently without winning the match, and win without performing excellent.

 Second, we help our players to develop a growth mindset.
 Our performance metrics focus on the most critical abilities for becoming a successful competitive player.
-We track the most relevant measures to accomplish this.
+We track the most relevant measures.

 Our measurements: